ematth/Image-To-Music/README.md

 ## Image-To-Music
-Short and sweet python3 code converting pixels from an image to "musical data."
+Short and sweet python code converting pixels from an image to "musical data."
 Arguments accept image and "length" factor, (ratio of pixels analyzed from image, [1, 100] for best results.)

 # Example
 Take note of "quad.jpg" and "quad.jpg.txt" for an example of the end-product.